-Potential Nationally Significant Sites - Additional Research Needed (continued) Monterey County Jail Salinas, CA 1,2 Moderate In 1970, the UFWOC shifted its focus to the Salinas Valley, where hundreds of lettuce growers had signed contracts with the Teamsters.
+Та Table 3-2: Summary of Nationally Significant and Potential Nationally Significant Sites/ Additional Research Needed (continued) Site Name Location NHL Criteria Integrity Significance Additional Research Needed Monterey County Jail Salinas, CA 1,2 Moderate to High In 1970, the UFWOC shifted its focus to the Salinas Valley, where hundreds of lettuce growers had signed contracts with the Teamsters.
 Cesar Chavez launched a lettuce boycott, but the grower secured an injunction.
 When Chavez refused to suspend the boycott in December, the judge sent him to the county jail, making it a key site for rallies, visits from Coretta Scott King and Ethel Kennedy, and national media coverage.
 The California Supreme Court ordered Chavez's release on December 24, 1970.
-This site was listed on the National Register of Historic Places in 2004.
+This site was listed in the National Register of Historic Places in 2004.
+Additional research is necessary to fully evaluate whether this site would meet NHL criteria.
 UFW Field Office San Luis, AZ 1 High As Arizona labor organizer Gustavo Gutierrez expanded the UFW presence in Arizona during the late 1960s, Manuel Chavez arrived to direct the union's campaigns.
 The UFW opened a San Luis field office during the early 1970s and began leading melon strikes every summer.
 These efforts were plagued by internal divisions over the treatment of undocumented workers and the use of violence, leading the UFW to suspend its activity in the state and prompting Gutierrez and Lupe Sanchez, in turn, to form the Arizona Farm Workers Union.
-UFW Field Office ("El Hoyo") Calexico, CA 1 High Passage of California's Agricultural Labor Relations Act in 1975 allowed the UFW to expand its presence in the Imperial Valley.
-Thousands gathered at El Hoyo to mourn the fatal shooting of Rufino Contreras during the lettuce strike of 1979.
-Criterion 1: Association with the history of the farm labor movement Criterion 2: Association with the productive life of Cesar Chavez
+Additional research is needed to determine national significance and integrity relative to its period of significance.